 AFO stands for Ankle-Foot Orthosis, a custom or pre-made brace designed to support the ankle and foot.
 AFOs are commonly prescribed by doctors for children and adults with a wide range of medical conditions, including:

-The main function of an AFO is to provide stability, improve walking mechanics, and support or correct the position of the foot and ankle.
+The main function of an AFO brace is to provide stability, improve walking mechanics, and support or correct the position of the foot and ankle.
 The device wraps around the ankle and extends under the foot, helping to control foot positioning, ankle movement, and, in some cases, knee alignment.

 AFOs are designed to assist with a variety of movement difficulties, depending on the wearer’s condition.
 In general, they serve to: